JxClur/TinyPicture/README.md

 # Tiny Picture
-Compress picture with TinyPNG API
+A python script to compress picture with TinyPNG API